-Also, depending on what state you are applying in, a lot of schools will provide you with a couple of questions 15 minutes before the interview so that you can prepare some answers.
+Depending on where you’re applying to teaching jobs, some schools will provide you with a couple of questions 15 minutes before the interview so that you can prepare some answers.
 This is where the portfolio is handy again.
-Take some trusty sticky notes with you, and write notes and section off parts of your portfolio you can refer to during the answering of these questions.
+Take some trusty sticky notes with you, and write notes and section off parts of your portfolio you can refer to while answering these questions.

 What Do I Put in My Teaching Portfolio?

 If you’ve decided you want to create a teaching portfolio, the next question is what to put in it.
 Here’s a sampling of the sorts of things common to teacher portfolios:

 - Philosophy of Education – This is a true reflection of what you believe.
 A reflection about your teaching and a way to indicate goals and corresponding actions for you in the classroom.

 - Qualifications and Certificates – Detail all qualifications and certificates that you have received.

 - Classroom Management – What are your beliefs and strategies for classroom management?
 Show evidence of this from your recent student teaching.

 - Behavior Management – What’s your behavior management style?
 Add photos of things you have implemented during your student teaching for this one.

 - Parent Communication – Talk about how you communicated with parents while student teaching and how important parent communication is in your teaching.
 Show an example of a Meet the Teacher letter template that you would send home for parents, or perhaps a Classroom Newsletter template you would send home for parents.